I feel a bit of self-reflection coming on. This can only mean one thing. I’m in between books and I have a bit of time on my hands!

 We’ve also, somehow, managed to potty train Bonnie.
 It happened gradually but she loves it now and keeps saying ‘I growed up,’ and pointing at her body and legs to show us how tall she is now.
 It’s very cute.

 Himself keeps saying how he wishes she would stay that size forever and she would melt your heart with the way she goes on, up on the toy box like a stage, pulling faces, singing nursery rhymes.
-Tantrums are still regular, but we have to be strong and let her at it, because if you gave in to every demand she’d have diabetes and a four hour kip every night.
+Tantrums are still regular, but we have to be strong and let her at it, because if you gave in to every demand she’d have no teeth left and a four hour kip every night.

 Where’s the wine?